 How Credit Card Processing Works: Key Players

-The key players involved in authorization and settlement are the cardholder, the merchant (business), the acquiring bank (the business’s bank), the issuing bank (the cardholder’s bank), and the card associations (Visa and MasterCard.)
+The key players involved in authorization and settlement are the cardholder, the merchant (that is, the business accepting the card), the acquiring bank (the business’s bank), the issuing bank (the cardholder’s bank), and the card associations (Visa and Mastercard.)

 If you have a credit or debit card (as most of us do), you’re already familiar with the role of the cardholder.
 But just to be thorough — a cardholder is someone who obtains a bankcard (credit or debit) from a card issuing bank.
 They then present that card at a business to pay for goods or services.